 Careers and Pathways

 At Ark Kings Academy, we aspire that all of our pupils will have the option to go to university or pursue a route into the career of their choice.
-As part of our curriculum offer, we provide our students with opportunities to experience the range of jobs available to them when they finish different points of education.
+As part of our curriculum offer, we provide our pupils with opportunities to experience the range of jobs available to them when they finish different points of education.

-Ark Kings Academy also proactively seeks to build relationships with these partners as we plan our Pathways and Enrichment activity throughout the school year to ensure that providers have multiple opportunities to speak to students and their parents across years 7-11, to offer information on vocational, technical and apprenticeship qualifications and pathways.
+Ark Kings Academy also proactively seeks to build relationships with these partners as we plan our Pathways and Enrichment activity throughout the school year to ensure that providers have multiple opportunities to speak to pupils and their parents across years 7-11, to offer information on vocational, technical and apprenticeship qualifications and pathways.
 Ark Kings Academy ensures that Academy staff involved in personnel guidance and pastoral support are up to date on their knowledge of these post 16 and post 18 pathways, through a programme of Continuing Professional Development.

-Opportunities for providers to speak with students may include school assemblies, employer and provider engagement events or opportunities to speak with students and parents on a one-to-one basis supporting GCSE, post 16 or post 18 option choices.
+Opportunities for providers to speak with pupils may include school assemblies, employer and provider engagement events or opportunities to speak with pupils and parents on a one-to-one basis supporting GCSE, post 16 or post 18 option choices.
 Ark Kings Academy’s Pathways and Enrichment programme is monitored for quality and impact by the Academy’s Senior Leadership and Governance Teams and monitoring of access to and opportunities to engage with, technical, vocational and training providers will form part of this process.

 In the first instance, requests by providers should be sent to the Academy’s Pathways Lead, Roz Chalk, email@example.com, with a minimum of 6 weeks’ lead time.
 All requests will be considered on the basis of; staffing availability to support the activity, clashes with other planned activity, trips or visits the Academy, interruption to preparation for examinations or rooming and space availability to host the activity.